ThiboL-Skyline/SimpleMessageTool/README.md

 ## 🔧 Troubleshooting
 - If you get **certificate errors**, ensure that the **client.crt** and **client.key** files are valid.
 - If the connection fails, check your **Azure Event Grid MQTT permissions**.
-- Use `git branch` and `git push -u origin main` if you have trouble pushing to GitHub.

-## 📜 License
-This project is licensed under the MIT License.